Joe’s Blog: A bowling ball of low pressure (THU-12/21)

 Christmas: Warm to start with showers…then turning chillier at some point in the afternoon with highs in the mid 50s but possibly dropping into the 40s during or after the game depending on the progress of colder air coming from the west and southwest.

-So the warm December will continue for another 4 days at least.
-For some perspective, and we’re going to climb this list more and more through Christmas Day…here is how the 1st 20 days of December stand.
+So, the warm December will continue for another four days at least.
+For some perspective, and we’re going to climb this list more and more through Christmas Day.
+Here is how the first 20 days of December stand.

-There we are at #22…notice as well the 4 years above that in the 2000s for warm starts to December.
+There we are at #22.
+Notice as well the four years above that in the 2000s for warm starts to December.
 It was actually even warmer in 2021 and 2015 to start the month.

 It’s really tough to get any prolonged cold air when there isn’t too much really cold air, by comparison to average, to the north of the region.
 It’s also tough to get the locking cold air when there is no snow in most places, and that’s what’s been going on this month.

-In the map below all the orange boxes show 6th-10th warmest starts to the month and all the red boxes are 2nd through 5th warmest.
+In the map below all the orange boxes show 6th-to-10th-warmest starts to the month and all the red boxes are 2nd through fifth-warmest.

 Note the northern Plains and the Great Lakes region.
 Also the northeast into New England.